But that would be anarchy!

 When bills get attached to other bills, some of which are “defense appropriation bills” that can’t be rescinded, how can citizens be expected to know what is going on?

-For example, Code of Federal Regulations Title 9 (Animals and Animal Products), Chapter II Part 201 has 21,337 words.
+For example, Code of Federal Regulations Title 9 (Animals and Animal Products), Chapter II Part 201 has over twenty thousand words.

 And that’s just one part of one chapter of one Title of the CFR.

-And in case that wasn’t enough to cure your insomnia, there are enough food safety regulations to keep you curled up in your favorite reading chair for the rest of your life.
+And in case that wasn’t enough to cure your insomnia, there are enough food safety regulations to keep you curled up in your favourite reading chair for the rest of your life.

-The infamous Patriot Act is fifty-eight thousand words long – more than double the length of that mythical cabbage-sale bill.
-By way of comparison, again, the Declaration of Independence is about thirteen hundred; the U.S. Constitution about eight thousand.
+The infamous Patriot Act is fifty-eight thousand words long — more than double the length of that mythical cabbage-sale bill.
+By way of comparison, again, the Declaration of Independence is about thirteen hundred; the United States Constitution about eight thousand.

 If laws are too numerous and complex for citizens to comprehend, if they are inconsistent, hypocritical, and allow some but not others to engage in murder, enslavement, theft, rape, counterfeiting fiat currency, etcetera, then there are no laws, there are no rules.